 Tuition and Fees

-M.A.
-Department Financial Support: We do not want the professional degree supplemental tuition to limit access to our program.
+We do not want the professional degree supplemental tuition to limit access to our program.
 The Department of Statistics encourages students from all backgrounds to apply for our professional master's degree.
 As a department committed to the inclusion of all individuals and minimizing financial barriers, financial aid is made available.
 Examples of financial barriers include eligibility for a Pell grant in your undergraduate program, substantial student loan debt, or a recent economic setback or hardship.
-In addition, consideration is given to applicants whose background and life experiences contribute to the inclusion of diversity and demonstrate an interested & dedication to public interest.
-This may include, but is not limited to, applicants who have had limited access to educational resources, who represent geographic diversity, who have persevered over economic disadvantage, who have shown persistence & strength by working to support themselves during their education, or whose experiences has demonstrated a commitment to supporting underserved communities.
-In order to be considered for department financial support during the 2021/2022 application cycle, please provide a brief explanation for your request when prompted in the application.
+In addition, consideration is given to applicants whose background and life experiences contribute to the inclusion of diversity and demonstrate an interest & dedication to public interest.
+This may include, but is not limited to, applicants who have had limited access to educational resources, who represent geographic diversity, who have persevered over economic disadvantage, who have shown persistence & strength by working to support themselves during their education, or whose experiences have demonstrated a commitment to supporting underserved communities.
+In order to be considered for department financial support during the 2024/2025 application cycle, please provide a brief explanation for your request when prompted in the application.

-Regarding paid teaching or research assistantships: Graduate Student Researcher (GSR) appointments are reserved for PhD students; however, a limited number of Graduate Student Instructor (GSI) opportunities are available for MA students each semester.
+Graduate Student Researcher (GSR) appointments are reserved for PhD students; however, a limited number of Graduate Student Instructor (GSI) opportunities are available for MA students each semester.
 MA students are informed of these opportunities before each semester; at which point they can apply for a position if they wish.
 Selection will be based on teaching experience, English proficiency, performance in the MA program, the student’s schedule, and approval by the MA faculty chair.
 Please be aware that new GSIs are required to take a pedagogy course, over and above the regular coursework of the MA program.

 Additional Financial Resources